-Wave 2 Questionnaires
+Wave 1 Questionnaires

-There are six main types of documents you could use in an interview, all of which are on paper.
-The Household Questionnaire takes 10 minutes on average to complete, as do the proxy and youth questionnaires.
-The Individual Questionnaire for adults will take on average 45 minutes to complete, although this length of time will vary depending on the circumstances of the individual.
-For example, someone who is employed and has had some job changes during the last year will have a longer interview than someone who is retired altogether from employment will.
+All of your survey documents are on paper.
+The Household Questionnaire takes 10 minutes on average to complete.
+The Individual Questionnaire will take on average 45 minutes to complete, even though this length will vary depending on the circumstances of the individual.
+For example, someone who is employed and has had some job changes during the last year will have a longer interview than someone who is retired altogether from employment.